 - on whose behalf the bill was signed; or

-- the owner or a bareboat charterer (where the master is in the service of such a charterer) if a master bill of lading has been issued; or
+- the owner, or if the master is in the service of a bareboat charterer, the bareboat charterer; or

-- the last charterer or voyage charterer in the chain of contracts of carriage that concluded a contract of carriage with the consignor if a master bill of lading has been issued.
+- the last time charterer or voyage charterer in the chain of contracts of carriage who concluded a contract of carriage with the consignor.

-The owner or bareboat charterer, with the exclusion of other carriers under a bill of lading, if any, is regarded as a bill of lading carrier if such owner or bareboat charterer is clearly identified (name and address) in the bill of lading.
+Only the owner or bareboat charterer – with the exclusion of other carriers under a bill of lading, if any – is regarded as bill of lading carrier if such owner or bareboat charterer is clearly identified (name and address) in the bill of lading.